 You can’t win ‘em all when it comes to investing.
 Sometimes an investment doesn’t pan out and you end up in a loss position.
 When such investments are held in taxable investment accounts, they can be sold, which crystalizes the capital loss.
-Such capital losses can be used to offset taxable capital gains in the current year, with any excess carried back to the previous three years or carried forward indefinitely.
-This provides a silver lining where a poor performing investment can lead to tax savings.
+Those capital losses can be used to offset taxable capital gains in the current year, with any excess carried back to the previous three years or carried forward indefinitely.
+This provides a silver lining where a poor-performing investment can lead to tax savings.

-Conditions for a Superficial Loss
+Conditions for a superficial loss

 For a capital loss to be deemed superficial, two conditions must be met:

-- You or an affiliated person must buy the same or identical property during the period 30 calendar days before or after the settlement date of the sale (61 days total).
+- You or an affiliated person must buy the same or identical property during the 30 calendar days before or after the settlement date of the sale (61 days total).

 - You or an affiliated person still owns the same or identical property 30 calendar days after the settlement date of the sale.

-- Individuals including yourself or your spouse¹
+- individuals including yourself or your spouse¹

-- Corporations controlled by you or your spouse
+- corporations controlled by you or your spouse

-- Partnerships controlled by you or your spouse
+- partnerships controlled by you or your spouse

-“Identical properties” are the same in all material respects, so that a prospective buyer would not prefer one over another.
-To determine whether properties are identical, it is necessary to compare the inherent qualities or elements which give each property its identity.
+Identical properties are the same in all material respects, so that a prospective buyer wouldn’t prefer one over another.
+To determine whether properties are identical, compare the inherent qualities or elements that give each property its identity.

-SL = (Least of S, P and B)/S x L
+SL = (least of S, P, or B)/S x L

-SL is the superficial loss,
+SL is the superficial loss

-P is the number of items acquired in the 61-day period,
+P is the number of items acquired in the 61-day period

-L is the loss on the disposition as otherwise determined.
+L is the loss on the disposition as otherwise determined

-Let’s assume you buy 120 shares of XYZ at a total cost of $480 ($4/share) on January 2nd.
-On March 15th, you sell 80 shares for a total of $240 ($3/share).
+Let’s assume you buy 120 shares of XYZ at a total cost of $480 ($4/share) on January 2.
+On March 15, you sell 80 shares for a total of $240 ($3/share).
 Two days later, you purchase an additional 50 shares for $165 ($3.30/share).
 The remaining shares are held for at least 30 more days and no other transactions on identical property occur in the 61-day superficial loss period.

 There are a few ways to successfully realize capital losses and avoid the superficial loss rules.
 All strategies below assume the sale of an investment.